PerfectlySoft/PerfectDocs/guide/fileUploads.md

 </form>
 ```

-## Receiving the file server-side
+## Receiving the File on the Server Side

-Because the form is a POST method, we will be handling the route with a `method: .post`:
+Because the form is a POST method, we will handle the route with a `method: .post`:

 ``` swift
 var routes = Routes()